HomeDev GuideRecipesAPI Reference

 Basic concept

 Editors use the Forms Editor to create forms in edit view.
-When saved, the content of the form is saved as XHTML and XForms markup.
+When saved, the form's content is saved as XHTML and XForms markup.

-When the form is presented, it loads as web controls and renders as HTML to the client, so there is no need to install additional software to support XForms to the client.
+When you present the form, it loads as web controls and renders it as HTML for the client, so there is no need to install additional software to support XForms for the client.
 When you take this approach, Optimizely CMS does not support the client-side functionality that may be available when you use an XForms browser plug-in.

 Folders for forms

-When you create a new form page and select a form, the default folder is the starting point for the form selection.
-When you create new forms, the default folder is suggested.
-This property is supported, but is not included in the sample site and is therefore not included in the language files.
+When you create a form page and select a form, the default folder is the starting point for the selection.
+When you create forms, you should use the default folder.
+The sample site and language files support this property but do not include it.

 XForms forms management structure

-1. A form is created in the Form Editor in CMS.
+1. You create a form in the Form Editor in CMS.

-2. Through EPiServer.XForms, the form is converted to XHTML and XForms.
+2. EPiServer.XForms converts the form to XHTML and XForms.

-3. The form is sent through EPiServer.XForms to the client as HTML.
-You can alter the form before it is presented to the client by attaching to events.
+3. The form is sent to the client as HTML through EPiServer.XForms.
+You can alter the form before presenting it to the client by attaching it to events.

 4. Data is posted and validated.
-If the input does not pass validation, error messages are sent to the client.
+If the input is not validated, it sends error messages to the client.
 (You also can have additional validation on the client before sending the form to the server by setting the EnableClientScript property to true on the XFormControl web control.)

-5. Through EPiServer.XForms, form data is passed into the Optimizely CMS data warehouse.
-You can send the posted data as an email or to a custom URL.
+5. Form data is passed into the Optimizely CMS data warehouse through [EPiServer.
+XForms] ().
+You can send the posted data by email or to a custom URL.

-6. If the data was saved to the database, you can load and show the posted data on the website.
+6. If you save the data to the database, you can load and show the posted data on the website.

 EPiServer.XForms namespace